Ztrains/noise-gen/README.md

 # noise-gen

- This library generates noise values using the (improved) Perlin Noise algorithm.
+ This library written fully in Rust generates noise values using the (improved) Perlin Noise algorithm.

  The main function uses the library to generate an image of a heightmap colored in to look like an terrain map.